jskepes1/kepesrulez/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jacob Kepes is a graduate student of sociology at the Ohio Stat University.
+Jacob Kepes is a graduate student of sociology at the Ohio State University.
 His research interests include urban spaces, GIS, housing, race, and stratification.
 He is a an affiliate of the Insitution of Population Research (IPR), the Criminal Justice Research Center (CJRC), and the Center of Urban and Regional Analysis (CURA).
 {style="text-align: justify;"}